- Customer Service

 Rockford, IL 61101

 Visit the ABM Parking Services office at 211B Elm Street.
-We accept cash, check, money order, or credit card (Visa, MasterCard, or Discover).
+We accept cash, check or money order.

-You can contest the validity of a Parking ticket but not the Fine amount.
-Tickets must be contested within 30 days of the ticket’s issue date, or within 14 days from the date of the second notice to avoid an increase to the fine.
+You can contest the validity of a Parking citation but not the Fine amount.
+Citations must be contested within 30 days of the ticket's issue date, or within 14 days from the date of the second notice to avoid an increase to the fine.

 Examples of supporting documentation include but are not limited to: State Vehicle Registration, copy of bill of sale or trade-in paperwork, name and address of person you sold the car to and date of sale, copy of the handicap placard, and any other information you believe supports your case.